 - TIP: Students who pursue a minor in Social Science Methodology may choose to complete research methods courses instead of the mandatory 4 credits that are to be completed from a second track.
-However, if students take a methodology track instead of their compulsory “advanced topics” course than this methods course does not count towards a minor in Social Science Methodology.
+However, if students take a methodology track instead of their compulsory “advanced topics” course then this methods course does not count towards a minor in Social Science Methodology.

 Minor in other subfields closely related to political science: To obtain a minor in another subfield closely related to political science, students need to complete 8 credits from courses offered by a partner CEU unit, based on a cooperation agreement between the CEU unit and the Doctoral School.

 - Minor in Human Rights – A minor in Human Rights can be obtained by students of the Doctoral School after completing 8 credits of courses at CEU’s Department of Legal Studies (LEGS).
 These 8 credits all can be earned from both PhD- and MA-level courses, but only 4 MA-level courses can be counted towards the mandatory course requirements of the PhD program of Political Science, contingent on the approval of the School Director (see section 3.1 of the Doctoral Regulations on Coursework).
 Students who pursue the minor in Human Rights may choose to complete the required LEGS courses instead of the mandatory 4 credits that are to be completed from a second track.
-The completion of the minor is a mandatory prerequisite of graduation for students who are admitted to the Doctoral Program with the special Human Rights Scholarship.

 - Minor in Nationalism Studies –The joint doctoral fellowship program Populism, Nationalism, and Authoritarianism: Movements and Regimes brings together students and faculty researching nationalism from different disciplinary perspectives, with a particular focus on the complex and ramified relationship between authoritarianism and nationalism.
 The main objective of the interdepartmental cooperation is to integrate different disciplinary approaches in order to facilitate the regional, comparative, and global study of populist strands of nationalist politics.
 The study plan is designed to help students combine conceptual and methodological tools to generate conceptual and methodological tools to generate new insights into the genealogies and morphologies of authoritarian and nationalist politics through in-depth and comparative research.
 For details please see here.